orbit-mvi/orbit-mvi/website/docs/intro.md

 ![Logo](images/logo.png)

-Orbit is a Redux/MVI-like library - but without the baggage!
+Orbit is a Redux/MVI-like library - but without the baggage.
 It's so simple we think of it as MVVM+.

 ## Documentation